madcitymultimedia/akismet.dart/README.md

 try {
   var comment = new Comment(
     new Author('127.0.0.1', 'Mozilla/5.0'),
-    content: 'A comment.',
+    content: 'A user comment',
     date: new DateTime.now()
   );

   var isSpam = await client.checkComment(comment);
   print(isSpam ?
-'The comment is marked as spam.' : 'The comment is marked as ham.');
+'The comment is spam' : 'The comment is ham');
 }

 on http.ClientException catch (err) {